benc-uk/serverless-cognitive/README.md

   - Click on "Blob Service / CORS", and click "+ Add"
     - Set the rule with '*' (no quotes) for allowed origins, allowed headers and exposed headers, select GET as the allowed verb and leave the max age as 0

 # Usage
 - Open the camera web app on your phone using the URL you got earlier.
 The browser will prompt you for camera access.
 Tapping the image will go full screen
 - You must hold your phone in landscape orientation
 - Tap the camera icon to take photo and upload to Azure triggering the whole flow described above
 - Open the viewer page:
   - If you have cloned or downloaded this repo, just open `viewer/index.html` locally in your browser
-  - The viewer is currently hosted at **http://hub.benco.io/serverless-cognitive/viewer/**
+  - The viewer is currently hosted on GitHub at [**http://hub.benco.io/serverless-cognitive/viewer**](http://hub.benco.io/serverless-cognitive/viewer)
-  - **You must append ?sa={storage-account-name} to the URL**, to point the viewer at your storage account
+  - **You must append ?sa={storage-account-name} to the URL**, to point the viewer at your storage account, e.g. `http://hub.benco.io/serverless-cognitive/viewer?sa=mystoreaccount`
 - Note.
 The viewer automatically fetches new photos every 10 seconds and displays them, so **do not reload or refresh the page**